oortcloud/unofficial-meteor-faq/README.md

 ###How can I use someone else's javascript in my meteor project?

 It depends on how it's packaged.
-If there's already a smart package, you can use [meteorite](http://oortcloud.github.com/meteorite/) to include it.
-Make sure you check the [atmosphere](http://atmosphere.meteor.com) package repository too.
+Search for it on [Atmosphere](https://atmospherejs.com), and if there's a existing package, it should be as simple as `meteor add X` to get it.

 If there's no Atmosphere package yet, consider [repackaging the external library for meteor](https://github.com/awwx/misc/wiki/Packaging-Existing-Libraries-for-Meteor).